Finally, it’s done. I finished testing the Roborock Q7 Max, and here’s the review!

 Now, we’ll look at the Roborock Q7 Max – the mid-level option of these new models.

 There are other variants, but these are the primary ones.
 The other sub-models are derived from these three models.

 Mid-Priced Roborock Option Minus The S7 MaxV's Bells-and-Whistles

-Whereas the Q5 uses entry-level features directed to budget-conscious shoppers, the Q7 Max is for people who don’t mind spending more.
+Whereas the Q5 uses entry-level features catering to budget-conscious shoppers, the Q7 Max is for people who don’t mind spending more.
 It has the upgraded bristle-less roller found in the S7 MaxV and a higher-rated suction at 4200 Pascals.
-The Q7 Max also comes with a hybrid container housing the dustbin and water tank to vacuum and mop simultaneously.
+The Q7 Max also has a hybrid container housing the dustbin and water tank to vacuum and mop simultaneously.
 But it doesn’t have the scrubbing element found in the S7 MaxV Ultra or the S7.
 Also, it does not have a front-facing obstacle avoidance sensor – a huge reason for the price disparity.

 - Excellent debris pick up (mainly) on surface debris